- Extended Validation Overview

 The CA will make every effort to reach you.
 Just make sure you answer the phone.
 Seriously.
 Don't let it go to voicemail.
 Otherwise you'll just be delaying the issuance of your EV SSL Cert.
 And nobody wants that.

 After the Verification call, the CA will issue your SSL Certificate.
 Then you'll need to install it.
-For more help installing your SSL Certificate, click here.
+Click here to check our SSL Certificate Installation guides.